 Parallel index lines are useful for keeping a constant distance between own ship and a coastline or a partner ship when navigating.
-Two index lines are available and any two may be displayed.
-You may control the orientation and line interval.
+Two index lines are available and they may be displayed together.
+The lines of index line No. 2 are dashed to distinguish them from index line No. 1.
+You may control the orientation and line interval from the IL box.